 - Equipping students with basic knowledge of communication theories with particular emphasis on those that apply to corporate and public affairs, public information, and issue management

-The skills to be developed include:
+Skills to be developed

 - The ability to successfully plan and implement marketing, advertising or public relations campaigns

 - The ability to successfully manage individuals and crises

 - The ability to find in any case the available means of persuasion

 - The ability to analyze the content of various messages